 During the worldwide COVID-19 pandemic, the functionality of institutions many take for granted—such as hospitals, schools, and libraries—is at the forefront of people’s minds.
-A University of Oregon professor is contributing to that understanding through an analysis he and his coauthors conducted of a potential Ebola outbreak in 2014 at a large hospital facility in Brisbane, Australia.
+A University of Oregon professor is contributing to that understanding through an analysis he and his coauthors conducted of a potential Ebola outbreak in 2014 at a large hospital facility in Australia.

 Lundquist College of Business Professor Emeritus Alan Meyer and his coauthors delve into the issue of how those administering care weigh the value of social inclusion, finite resources, and safety in a new research paper titled "Maintaining Places of Social Inclusion: Ebola and the Emergency Department," which was recently accepted to the top journal Administrative Science Quarterly and was published online Friday, March 20.